Funded separately to Hull Maritime, Hull City Council is embarking on transforming Queens Gardens.

 Planting for the Future

-To ensure Queens Gardens has a sustainable future a tree planting scheme will take place.
+To ensure Queens Gardens has a sustainable future a tree planting scheme has taken place.
 Hull City Council has a 3:1 ratio, for every tree removed, three will be planted.

-In total, 453 trees will be planted.
-130 trees will be planted in Queens Gardens including a mix of native and non-native trees.
-323 trees will also be planted in city centre locations and immediate surrounding areas.
+In total, 453 trees have been planted.
+130 trees were planted in Queens Gardens including a mix of native and non-native trees.
+323 trees were also planted in city centre locations and immediate surrounding areas.

 Central Avenue

-The Poplar trees planted within the central avenue are entering the latter stages of their anticipated lifespan.
-Some have already been lost and replanted with a different species because Poplar trees are comparatively short lived and are not traditionally planted in urban garden settings.
+The Poplar trees planted within the central avenue were entering the latter stages of their anticipated lifespan.
+Some had already been lost and replanted with a different species because Poplar trees are comparatively short lived and are not traditionally planted in urban garden settings.

 Any trees in the latter stages of their life are more susceptible to dropping branches, which creates a serious public health and safety risk in a city centre public park.

 Therefore the opportunity to replace the Poplars has been taken.
-The Poplars will be replaced with a new avenue of Metasequoia glyptostroboides (Dawn Redwood) and Taxodium distichum (Swamp Cypress) which are a fast growing, deciduous, coniferous species that grow well in wetter soils up to height that can exceed 35m.
+The Poplars have been replaced with a new avenue of Metasequoia glyptostroboides (Dawn Redwood) and Taxodium distichum (Swamp Cypress) which are a fast growing, deciduous, coniferous species that grow well in wetter soils up to height that can exceed 35m.
 This species has a much longer natural lifespan than the existing Poplars, and will be planted at semi-mature height of 9-11m tall with a minimum girth of 80-90cm.
-This line of specimen trees will replicate the formal avenue evident within the original Frederick Gibberd design.
+This line of specimen trees replicates the formal avenue evident within the original Frederick Gibberd design.

 Guildhall Road